 Overview and Highlights of the Revised Technical Requirements

 The GCP Technical Requirements describe the purpose and program requirements of the GCP, the roles and responsibilities of APHIS and CFIA, and the responsibilities of facilities participating in the GCP.
-On page 5 of the GCP Technical Requirements, figure 1 provides a visual overview of the GCP, illustrating how plants enter are produced and certified through the program.
+Figure 1 provides a visual overview of the GCP, illustrating how plants enter (Phase 1), are produced (Phase 2), and are certified (Phase 3) through the program.

 - The GCP is designed to facilitate the certification of plants propagated and grown in a greenhouse.